pykeen/ilpc2022/README.md

   ```

 \* Note: All models were trained on a single RTX 8000.
 Average memory consumption during training is about 2 GB VRAM on the `small` dataset and about 3 GB on `large`.

-## Submissions

-1. Fork the repo
-2. Train your inductive link prediction model
-3. Save the model weights using the `--save` flag
-4. Upload model weights on GitHub or other platforms (Dropbox, Google Drive, etc)
-5. Open an issue in **this** repo with the link to your repo, performance metrics, and model weights